-Transfer to, or from, investment property is recognized only when there is a change in use, evidenced by one or more of the i. commencement of owner-occupation (transfer from investment property to owner-occupied property)
+Transfer to, or from, investment property is recognized only when there is a change in use, evidenced by one or more of the following:

-ii. commencement of development with the view to sale (transfer from investment property to inventories)

-iii. end of owner-occupation (transfer from owner-occupied property to investment property)

-iv. commencement of an operating lease to another party (transfer from inventories to investment property)

-v. end of construction or development (transfer from property in the course of construction/ development to investment property)
+- i. commencement of owner-occupation (transfer from - ii. commencement of development with the view to sale - iii. end of owner-occupation (transfer from owner-occupied - iv. commencement of an operating lease to another party - v. end of construction or development (transfer from property